stefanosimao/Atelier/README.md

-# Software Aterlier
+# Software Atelier

-This repository contains the projects from the Web aterlier
+This repository contains the projects from the Web atelier